3 Koreans, 3 Pinoys arrested in drug bust

 Police suspect that the illegal drugs were being imported by a Chinese from Cambodia.

-The Koreans admitted smuggling at least 100 grams of shabu every month and earn P600,000 for each transaction.
+The Koreans admitted smuggling at least 100 grams of shabu every month, earning P600,000 for each transaction.

 Meanwhile, Rockwell Land Corp. said its security and property management teams closely coordinated with the police to ensure the smooth execution of the warrant.